tari-labs/tari-university/_includes/content/cryptography/02-introduction-schnorr-signatures.md

 The first thing we'll do is create a public and private key from an elliptic curve.

-On secp256k1, a private key is simply a scalar integer value between 0 and ~2<sup>256</sup>.
+On Ristretto, a private key is simply a scalar integer value between 0 and ~2<sup>256</sup>.
 That's roughly how many atoms there are in the universe, so we have a big sandbox to play in.

-We have a special point on the secp256k1 curve called _G_, which acts as the "origin".
+We have a special point on the Ristretto curve called _G_, which acts as the "origin".
 A public key is calculated by adding _G_ on the curve to itself, \\( k_a \\) times.
 This is the definition of multiplication by a scalar, and is written as: